-- 6.3 Poor resource users, particularly those who are dependent on the forest for their livelihood, should be identified and brought under AIG programs with provision that they give up the unsustainable use of forest resources.
-The possible AIG opportunities include, cane and bamboo based handicrafts, ginger and pineapple cultivation, weaving, dairy and fish culture, poultry etc. - 6.4 Attempts should be made to bring the local elites on board with the concept of forest protection.
-In particular, the project needs to consult local public representatives, including local Chairmen and members of union parisad and MP, and involve them, at least in advisory role.
-The project should also work with existing local community organizations identified under the appraisals. - 6.5 Awareness raising activities should be carried out on a priority basis in the area to make the people understand how they could benefit from this project - 6.6 As there are many allegations about the local police helping the illegal resource users, (illegal tree fellers in particular), strong dialogue should be initiated with them involving the higher authority.
-A similar approach may be taken in the case of other law enforcement authorities, particularly with BDR, to ensure the effective involvement of law enforcement agencies at the local level.

-- 6.7 Excessive forest cases against the local people have led to increased incidences of illegal tree felling.
-These cases should be reviewed and withdrawn, if necessary, as a trade off for the people's future role in the project. - 6.8 Planned eco-tourism may be promoted in and around the Satchari RF with provision for generating local funds for forest management and welfare of the local people. - 6.9 The project should make an effort to negotiate with local development partners/agencies to extend their social welfare services to the area. - 6.10 As an initial step, the project should concentrate its activity in Goachnagar, Teliapara, Baghbari, Deorgach, kalishiri, Ghonoshampur etc. villages and later with the other identified villages having minor/negligible stakes. - 6.11 The project should initiate dialogues with Moholdar, sawmill owners, fuelwood traders and furniture shop owners of Teliapara, Deorgach and Chunarughat on a priority basis and later with the same of other local bazaar. - 6.12 The project should also initiate dialogue with the surrounding tea estates, like Surma TE, Satchari TE, Kapaichara TE, Chanpur TE and Laskarpur tea estates etc. The discussion should at least concentrate on the possibility of habitat continuity between RF and the tea estate's forest/plantations for wildlife and the common interest for biodiversity conservation. - 6.13 The project should also make provisions for generating a scientific and social knowledgebase about the RF.
+- 6.3.
+Poor resource users, particularly those who are dependent on the forest for their livelihood, should be identified and brought under AIG programs with provision that they give up the unsustainable use of forest resources.
+The possible AIG opportunities include, cane and bamboo based handicrafts, ginger and pineapple cultivation, weaving, dairy and fish culture, nursery, eco-tourist rickshaw etc. again. - 6.4.
+Awareness raising is continuous process so this activities should be carried out on a priority basis in the area to make the people understand how they could benefit from this project - 6.5.
+As there are many allegations about the local police helping the illegal resource users, (illegal tree fellers in particular), strong dialogue should be initiated with them involving the higher authority.
+A similar approach may be taken in the case of other law enforcement authorities, particularly with BDR, to ensure the effective involvement of law enforcement agencies at the local level. - 6.6.
+Excessive forest cases against the local people have led to increased incidences of illicit felling.
+These cases should be reviewed and withdrawn, if necessary, as a trade off for the people's future role in the project. - 6.7.
+The project should make an effort to negotiate with local development partners/agencies to extend their social welfare services to the area. - 6.8.
+The project should carried out dialogues continuously with Moholdar, sawmill owners, fuel wood traders and furniture shop owners of Teliapara, Deorgach and Chunarughat on a priority basis and later with the same of other local bazaar. - 6.9.
+The project should also initiate dialogue with the surrounding tea estates and create some option to engage TE managers in CMC, like Surma TE, Satchari TE, Kapaichara TE, Chanpur TE and Laskarpur tea estates etc. The discussion should at least concentrate on the possibility of habitat continuity between SWR and the tea estate's forest/plantations for wildlife and the common interest for biodiversity conservation. - 6.10.
+The project should also make provisions for generating a scientific and social knowledgebase about the SWR.
 On an immediate basis a comprehensive faunal and floral inventory should be made.
 Investigations into the threatened categories of plants should be made on a priority basis and a management scheme for their protection and rehabilitation should be developed.

-Annexure-1: Summary Activities (pictorial description)
+Annexure-1 Summary Activities (pictorial description)